-Meteor Facts: What’s in a Name?
+Asteroid vs Meteor: What’s in a Name?

 The terms meteor, meteorite, meteoroid, micrometeoroid and asteroid all refer to space rocks in one form or another.
 What’s the difference between them?
 Meteoroids and micrometeoroids refer to the vast number of relatively small rocks and particles in orbit around the sun.
 If a meteoroid encounters the Earth’s atmosphere and vaporizes, the visible trail we see in the sky is referred to as a meteor.
-They are sometimes called falling stars or shooting stars, though they aren’t stars at all.
+They are sometimes called a falling star or shooting star, though they aren’t stars at all.
 Sometimes a meteor survives its fiery descent and strikes the ground.
 Meteors that have hit Earth are referred to as meteorites.
 There are also fireballs and bolides, which refer to very bright meteors that often explode as they descend.

 What Have We Learned?